 As supervisors, we have agreed a framework to guide the actions, strategies, tools and techniques that will be used to achieve the objectives of the Act.
 Where appropriate, we will also develop codes of practice that set out how a reporting entity can meet its obligations.

-For more information, see our resources page.
+For more information, follow our quicklinks at the top of the page.